Some types of seafood also contain astaxanthin.

 What are the risks of taking astaxanthin?

 Side effects.
-Astaxanthin may hinder an enzyme called 5-alpha-reductase.
-As a result, it may keep testosterone from changing into the hormone DHT in the body.
-This might cause a number of side effects, such as:
+Some laboratory studies have shown astaxanthin may hinder an enzyme called 5-alpha-reductase.
+As a result, it could keep testosterone from changing into the hormone DHT in the body.
+It's unclear what effect this may have, but prescription medicines that affect the same enzyme may cause side effects, such as: